National Emerging Infectious Diseases Laboratories: History

 On February 2, 2006, Boston Medical Center received regulatory approval from the federal government to fund construction of a National Biocontainment Laboratory at the Boston University Medical Center in the South End, Boston.
 Community opposition to research at NEIDL, centered on concerns that the laboratory could expose the local population to dangerous pathogens, delayed work on BSL-2, BSL-3, and BSL-4 pathogens until 2012, 2014, and 2017, respectively.

 In early 2014, BSL-4 research was still being opposed by community groups including the Union Park Neighborhood Association and Boston City Councilor Charles Yancey who was conducting hearings on its safety and recommending a citywide ban on BSL-4 research.

 The NEIDL was given final approval for BSL-4 research by the Boston Public Health Commission (BPHC) on December 6, 2017, with the support of Boston Mayor Marty Walsh.
 Every project at the lab will require BPHC review and approval.

 Current research

-As a result of the COVID-19 pandemic, the NEIDL paused research outside of SARS-CoV-2 diagnositics and countermeasures to respond to the COVID-19 pandemic.
+As a result of the COVID-19 pandemic, the NEIDL paused research outside of SARS-CoV-2 diagnostics and countermeasures to respond to the COVID-19 pandemic.